jmargaret2/lyric-scraper/README.md

 ![](https://jmargaret2.github.io/assets/images/scraperPart1.png)

 We can see that the program has successfully written 3 songs (that contain a total of 190 lines) into a txt file.
-Looking at the txt file that was created, we can we it is titled after the artist we entered (in this case, it is alecbenjamin.txt) and contains three distinct songs.
+Looking at the txt file that was created, we can see it is titled after the artist we entered (in this case, it is alecbenjamin.txt) and contains three distinct songs.
 [You can view the txt file here.](https://jmargaret2.github.io/assets/txt/alecbenjamin.txt)

 The three songs that Genius scraped from its database are three of Alec Benjamin's most popular songs: *Let Me Down Slowly*, *Outrunning Karma*, and *I Built a Friend*.